 Why Lucid Shares Are Sliding Today

-Lucid Group Inc (NASDAQ: LCID) is trading lower Monday morning after the company said it received a subpoena from the SEC requesting documents related to an investigation.
+Lucid Group Inc (NASDAQ: LCID) is trading lower Thursday after the company announced an offering of $1.75 billion in convertible senior notes.

-"On December 3, 2021, Lucid Group, Inc received a subpoena from the Securities and Exchange Commission requesting the production of certain documents related to an investigation by the SEC," Lucid said in a recently filed Form 8-K.
+The notes will be senior, unsecured obligations of Lucid, will accrue interest payable semi-annually in arrears, and will mature on December 15, 2026, unless earlier repurchased, redeemed or converted.

-"Although there is no assurance as to the scope or outcome of this matter, the investigation appears to concern the business combination between the company (f/k/a Churchill Capital Corp.
-IV) and Atieva, Inc. and certain projections and statements.
-The company is cooperating fully with the SEC in its review."
+Lucid said the interest rate, initial conversion rate and other terms of the notes will be determined at the pricing of the offering.

 Photo: courtesy of Lucid.